PopifyJS/PopifyJS.github.io/README.md

 ## Contributing:
 You can modify the code with new features or fixing a bug and post it as a pull request with given information.
 The request will be checked and merged if it's good.

+## Dependencies:

+There are no heavy dependencies which slow down your website or page, but bootstrap icons will be loaded in order to provide icons to the popup and buttons.